juneira/lupinho/README.md

 # 🎮 Lupinho

-**Lupinho** is a web-based emulator for **Lupi**, a Brazilian game console.
+**Lupinho** is a web-based simulator for **Lupi**, a Brazilian game console.
 It runs directly in your browser using WebAssembly, allowing you to write and play games using a simple Lua scripting API.

 ### 🕹️ [Try the Demo](https://lupinho.kaninde.app/)